brianmhess/cassandra-loader/README.md

 grep IMPORTANT data.csv | cassandra-loader -f stdin -h 1.2.3.4 -cql "test.itest(a, b)"
 ```

+If you use quoted strings, you need to use double-quotes.
+To escape a double-quote inside a quoted string, use the backslash to escape it ("\"").
+To create a backslash inside a quoted string, use two backslashes in a row ("\\").
+If you quote your string, it will not be trimmed, but if you do not quote your string it will be trimmed.

+Loading into counter columns is not supported.

+The default nullString is the empty string.
+If you want empty strings to be saved as empty strings, set the nullString to something else.

 Collections are supported.
 Sets are started with '{' and ended with '}' and enclose a comma-separated list
 {1,2,3} or {"a","b","c"}